What can I do to be a help to our Mandir and more so our Dharma?

 One of the best way to do this is take up the list of members from your temple and invite them out to prayer service.
 You would be amazed of the change that you can do for others in such a simple attempt.
 You can help by calling on your very own brothers and sisters to bring them to God so that they also may get closer to God.

 It helps your Temple when you live and conduct yourself in a Godly manner.
 Whether you realize it or not you are a walking billboard for your Temple.
-Whatever the people of your community see in your life, they will tend to identify with the Temple you attend.
-Behave and speak well of the Temple and your Purohita.
+Whatever the people of your community see in your life, they will tend to identify that with the Temple you attend.
+Behave and speak well of the Temple and its attendies and your Purohita.
 Eyes and ears are always open to the things you say and do.

 Spiritually mature persons who wish to help their Temple don’t become a part of such problems, instead they contribute to solutions.
 They avoid divisive people and don’t get caught up in the mischief or grievances of others.